AllenCell/aics-ml-segmentation/docs/demo_2.md

 # Demo 2: Segmentation of Lamin B1 in 3D fluorescent microscopy images of hiPS cells

 In this demo, we will show how we get the segmentation of Lamin B1 in 3D fluorescent microscopy images of hiPS cells.
+Before reading this demo, make sure to check out [demo 1: build a classic image segmentation workflow](./demo_1.md), and detailed documentation of each building block of our segmenter ([Binarizer](./bb1.md),[Curator](./bb2.md), [Trainer](./bb3.md)).

 ## Stage 1: Run **Binarizer** (a classic image segmentation workflow)

-We refer [demo 1](./demo_1.md) for how to develop a classic image segmentation workflow.
-Suppose we already have work out a workflow for it and save it as `seg_lmnb1_interphase.py` (i.e., `workflow_name=lmnb1_interphase`).
+Suppose we already have work out a classic image segmentation workflow and save it as `seg_lmnb1_interphase.py` (i.e., `workflow_name=lmnb1_interphase`).
 So, we can run

 ```bash
 batch_processing --workflow_name lmnb1_interphase --struct_ch 0 --output_dir /allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_classic_workflow_segmentation_iter_1 per_dir --input_dir  /allen/aics/assay-dev/Segmentation/DeepLearning/for_april_2019_release/LMNB1_fluorescent --data_type .tiff